 What Conditions May Benefit From Decompression?

-- Brachialgia (arm pain, weakness or numbness/tingling orig
+- Brachialgia (arm pain, weakness or numbness/tingling originating in the neck) 3

-- Pain due to Herniated, Protruding or Prolapsed Discs
+- Pain due to Herniated, Protruding or Prolapsed Discs1

 - Pain due to Arthritis and disc degeneration